 Prior to opening SMITH LAW, Louise worked at a nationally recognized plaintiffs’ law firm representing individuals in employment disputes, and at a law firm representing employees and employers in employment and business disputes.

 Louise was born and raised “Down Under” in Melbourne, Australia.
 She is married to William J. Smith.
-They are the proud parents of Alana and William Smith.
+They are the proud parents of Alana (9) and William (4).

 - The Other Side of Human Trafficking, Volume 41, Number 1, Section of Labor & Employment Law, American Bar Association (Fall 2012)